Jinger Duggar And Jeremy Vuolo Can’t Quit Thinking About Sex, Baby Rumors Begin

 According to Jeremy Vuolo, the cooking class was the last activity that he and Jinger Duggar took part in before heading home to Laredo, Texas.
 So is it possible that they had already made a honeymoon baby by that time?

-TLC and a few of Jinger’s family members certainly wants fans to think so.
+TLC and a few of Jinger’s family members certainly want fans to think so.

 “Is a Vuolo baby on the way?
 Jinger’s family shares their predictions in this moment from her wedding special,” a post on the Counting On Facebook page reads.